Green That Life

 Plastic bags are an enormous plastic waste problem.
 They’re made from non-renewable fossil fuels, are used for a few minutes, and then tossed in the garbage or left to litter our planet (virtually) forever.

 Can you recycle plastic bags?
 Technically, yes.
 Realistically, no. They need to be absolutely clean and can only be processed in recycling facilities that can handle their flimsy material.
-The market now for recyclable plastic bags is basically non-existent due to recent policy changes by China, our chief importer of plastic recyclables.
+The market now for recyclable plastic bags is basically non-existent due to policy changes made by China, once this country’s main importer of plastic recyclables.

-For more resources and reading material on plastic bag waste, see Section 8 of my post on How to Pass a Plastic Bag Law.
+For more resources and reading material on plastic bag waste, see Section 8 of Green That Life’s post on How to Pass a Plastic Bag Law.

 Related: Does Recycling Work?
 How to Tell and What You Can Do About It